MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-install-config-tools.md

 > [!NOTE]
 > If the cross reference database does not already exist, the tool will restore the database from the backup downloaded to C:\Users\\`<User>`\AppData\Local\Microsoft\Dynamics365\\`<ApplicationVersion>`.
 You'll see notifications in the Visual Studio **Output** pane.
 If you need to restore it again by yourself you can do so after downloading with auto setup disabled.
 For instructions to do a database restore refer to [Restore to SQL Server](/sql/samples/adventureworks-install-configure?tabs=ssms#restore-to-sql-server).

-#### Completeing configuration
+#### Completing configuration

-After the configuration is saved, you might get a prompt for elevation as administrator to register the protocol handler and to extract compiler files.
+After the configuration is created after a fresh installation of the extension, you might get a prompt for elevation as administrator to register the protocol handler and to extract compiler files.
 Go ahead and accept these prompts.

 Once the configuration completes, navigate to **View** > **Application Explorer** .
 You should see the **Application Explorer** window open.
 You might have to restart Visual Studio first.